 The TAILOR network already includes many of Europe's top AI labs.
 However, we also want to reach out to the many other excellent labs and organizations across Europe to work together and create new breakthroughs in AI.
 The Connectivity Fund is a key instrument in this mission.
 To establish a truly vibrant network, the Connectivity Fund provides funding to AI researchers from across Europe for research visits or workshops that bring together researchers from TAILOR labs and non-TAILOR labs.
 It especially aims to support young researchers to gain valuable experience and nurture the next generation of AI researchers.

-The goals, scope, organization, scientific evaluation board, and third party funding specifications have been described in deliverable 10.1 and have remained unchanged.
+The goals, scope, organization, scientific evaluation board, and third party funding specifications have been described in deliverable 10.1 and have remained unchanged, with one clarification about how payments are made (also reported in D10.3) and discussed further below in the section on the Funding Procedure.

-This series of deliverables (D10.3) provides updates on the status of the connectivity fund every 4 months.
+This series of deliverables provides updates on the status of the connectivity fund every 4 months.
 It will detail the number of submissions, the evaluation process, and the outcomes, funded visits and workshops, and financial status of the connectivity fund will be reported in a transparent way.
-This report summarizes the outcome of the first cut-off of the continuous open call, which closed on the 15th of March, 2021.
-The next cut-off will be 15th of July, 2021
+This report summarizes the outcome of the first cut-off of the continuous open call, which closed on the 15th of July, 2021.
+The next cut-off will be 15th of November, 2021